VonStroheim/vshf-config-manager/README.md

 ## VSHF PHP Config Manager

-A settings/configuration manager for PHP Applications.
-It can also handle resources with their properties.
+VSHF PHP Config Manager is a settings/configuration manager for PHP applications.
+It provides functionality to handle settings and resources with their properties.

 ## Usage

-Instantiate the Config instance:
+To use the VSHF Config Manager, you need to instantiate the `Config` class:

 ```php
 $settings = new \VSHF\Config\Config();
 ```

-To hydrate with settings:
+You can also initialize it with settings:

 ```php
 $settings = new \VSHF\Config\Config([